An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Background on Event-Based Sampling

-On the other hand, it does not guarantee optimality in the number of generated samples, but as we show in Section~\ref{sec:results}, it achieves a very high sampling reduction factor (i.e., the percentage of point sampled with respect to the total number of samples) in real application scenarios.
+On the other hand, it does not guarantee optimality in the number of generated samples, but as we show in Section~\ref{sec:results}, it achieves a very high sampling reduction factor (i.e., the percentage of processed input elements with respect to the total number of input samples) in real application scenarios.
+Note that, in this context, the aforementioned sampling reduction factor is not directly related to the relaxation of the sampling frequency of the input signal.
+Instead, it is the result of the proposed hardware implementation of the Wall-Danielsson algorithm, where the sampled input signal is \emph{pre-processed}, ultimately making the number of samples reaching the $\mu P$ lower than the total number of input samples.
+A more detailed description of this solution is presented in Section~\ref{sec:wds}.